Digital Supply Chain:

 However, when grappling with outdated, manual processes, selling excess inventory is easier said than done.
 Brands found themselves at a significant disadvantage when it came to selling into off-price due to outdated systems that provided no real-time visibility and no substantial way to manage ever-growing inventory levels.
 As a result, they had no way to identify off-price opportunities and even when they did, they were held back by inefficient and error-prone inventory management processes.

-So, to successfully move inventory through off-price channels, brands began to leverage digital solutions to analyze inventory, to identify opportunities and to effectively plan ahead to ensure they can sell-through most effectively.
+So, to successfully move inventory through off-price channels, brands began to leverage digital supply chain solutions to analyze inventory, to identify opportunities and to effectively plan ahead to ensure they can sell-through most effectively.

 The Influence of Sustainability on Brand Strategy and Production: